-- Consider relation R with FDs F. - If $X \rightarrow Y$ violates BCNF, decompose R into R Y and $\underline{X}Y$. - Repeated applications of this rule gives relations in BCNF; lossless join decomposition, and is guaranteed to terminate. - ❖ Example: CSJDPQV, SD → P, J → S (new), (ignoring JP → C for now) - To deal with SD \rightarrow P, decompose into SDP, CSJDQV. - To deal with J → S, decompose CSJDQV into IS and CJDQV - The order in which we process violations can lead to a different set of relations!
+- Consider relation R with FDs F. - If $X \rightarrow Y$ violates BCNF, decompose R into R Y and XY. - Repeated applications of this rule gives relations in BCNF; lossless join decomposition, and is guaranteed to terminate. - ♦ Example: CSJDPQV, SD → P, J → S (new), (ignoring JP → C for now) - To deal with SD \rightarrow P, decompose into SDP, CSJDQV. - To deal with $J \rightarrow S$, decompose CSJDQV into IS and CJDQV - The order in which we "deal with" violations could lead to a different set of relations!